-1 ICS, Utrecht University, The Netherlands

-2 CWI, Amsterdam, The Netherlands

-3 LIACS, Leiden University, The Netherlands
+^aICS, Utrecht University, The Netherlands ^bCWI, Amsterdam, The Netherlands ^cLIACS, Leiden University, The Netherlands

+Abstract

-Abstract.
-In this paper, we give an operational and denotational semantics for a 3APL meta-language, with which various 3APL interpreters can be programmed.
-We moreover prove equivalence of these two semantics.
-Furthermore, we relate this 3APL meta-language to objectlevel 3APL by providing a specific interpreter, the semantics of which will prove to be equivalent to object-level 3APL.
+In this paper, we give an operational and denotational semantics for a meta-language of the 3APL agent programming language.
+With this meta-language, various 3APL interpreters can be programmed.
+We prove equivalence of the operational and denotational semantics.
+Furthermore, we give an operational semantics for object-level 3APL.
+Using this semantics, we relate the 3APL meta-language to object-level 3APL by providing a specific interpreter, the semantics of which will prove to be equivalent to object-level 3APL.